WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis

 \section{Methods}

 The core of OOD detection lies in creating a scalar function $\score$ that assigns distinguishable scores to ID and OOD data.
 This allows the query data to be classified as either ID or OOD by applying a threshold to the score.
 In this paper, we aim to assign higher scores for ID data.
-Our approach involves disentangling class-discriminative and class-general information from the feature of the penultimate layer in the network using \WLDA.
+Our approach involves disentangling class-discriminative and class-general information from the features of a deep network's penultimate layer using \WLDA.
 We then jointly reason with both types of information to effectively identify OOD data.
-We first introduce LDA in Sec.\ref{sec:LDA}, and then explain the proposed \methName score based on LDA in Sec. \ref{sec:score} .
+We first summarize the LDA method in Sec.\ref{sec:LDA}, then explain the proposed \methName score based on LDA in Sec. \ref{sec:score} .